A generalization of moment-angle manifolds with non-contractible orbit spaces: Introduction

 Let $\lambda: \mathcal{F}(Q) \rightarrow \Z^m$ be a map such that $\{\lambda(F_1),\cdots,\lambda(F_m)\}$ is a unimodular basis of $\Z^m\subset \R^m$.
 Since $S^1=\{ z\in \mathbb{C}\,|\, \|z\|=1\}$, we can identify the $m$-torus $(S^1)^m=\R^m\slash \Z^m$.
 The \emph{moment-angle manifold over $Q$} is defined by:

 where $(x,g) \sim (x',g')$ if and only if $x=x'$ and $g^{-1}g' \in \mathbb{T}^{\lambda}_x$ where $\mathbb{T}^{\lambda}_x$ is the subtorus of $(S^1)^m$ determined by the linear subspace of $\R^m$ spanned by the set $\{ \lambda(F_j) \, |\, x\in F_j \}$.
-There is a canonical action of $(S^1)^m$ on $\mathcal{Z}_{Q}$ defined by: \n
+There is a canonical action of $(S^1)^m$ on $\mathcal{Z}_{Q}$ defined by:

-Since the manifold with corners $Q$ is nice, it is easy to see from the above definition that $\mathcal{Z}_{Q}$ is a manifold. \n
+Since the manifold with corners $Q$ is nice and $\lambda$ is unimodular, it is easy to see from the above definition that $\mathcal{Z}_{Q}$ is a manifold. \\

-\textbf{Convention:} In the rest of this paper, we assume that any nice manifold with corners $Q$ can admit a CW-complex structure such that every face of $Q$ is a subcomplex.
+\textbf{Convention:} In the rest of this paper, we assume that any nice manifold with corners $Q$ can be equipped with a CW-complex structure such that every face of $Q$ is a subcomplex.
 In addition, we assume that $Q$ has only finitely many faces.
 Note that a compact smooth nice manifold with corners always satisfies these two conditions since it is triangulable (see Johnson~\cite{John83}).
 But in general we do not require $Q$ to be compact or smooth.
-We do not assume $Q$ to be connected either. .1cm
+We do not assume $Q$ to be connected either.\\

-Similar to the stable decomposition of (generalized) moment-angle complexes obtained in~\cite{BBCG10}, we have the following stable decomposition of $\mathcal{Z}_Q$.
+Similarly to the stable decomposition of (generalized) moment-angle complexes obtained in~\cite{BBCG10}, we have the following stable decomposition of $\mathcal{Z}_Q$.

 \begin{thm} Let $Q$ be a nice manifold with corners with facets $F_1,\cdots, F_m$.
 There is a homotopy equivalence

 where $\bigvee$ denotes the wedge sum and $\mathbf{\Sigma}$ denotes the reduced suspension. \end{thm}